medplum/medplum/packages/docs/docs/fhir-datastore/updating-data.md

 Medplum offers three FHIR operations that can be used to update data:

-- `update`
-- `upsert`
-- `patch`

-While all of these will update your data, they do so in different ways.
-The `update` operation replaces the entire resource, an `upsert` replaces the entire resource but creates it if it is not found, and the `patch` operation updates only the specific element(s) you requested.
+- `update`: Replaces the entire resource
+- `upsert`: Replaces the entire resource and creates a new one if the specified resource is not found
+- `patch`: Updates only the specific element(s) that are requested.

 ## Update Operation

-Using the `update` operation performs a `PUT` command, which will create an entirely new version of your resource, rewriting every element.
+Using the `update` operation is performed by sending a `PUT` request, which will create an entirely new version of your resource, rewriting every element.
 When sending an update request you must include the `resourceType` and the `id` of the resource you are updating, as well as the updated resource itself in the body of the request.

 Medplum provides the `updateResource` method on the `MedplumClient` which implements the `update` operation.
 The function takes the updated resource as an argument.